gisma/uavRmp/vignettes/uavRmp_1.md

 DJI: The reason using DJI UAVs is because of their absolute straightforward usage.
 Everybody can fly with a DJI but the price for this simplicity is a hermetically closed system.
 Only the Litchi app provides in addition to a cloud based mission planer an offline/standalone interface to upload a CSV formated way point file for autonomous flights to the Phantom.

-PixHawk/3DR Solo: The open UAV community is focused on the PixHawk autopilot unit and the Mission Planner software.
+PixHawk: The open UAV community is focused on the PixHawk autopilot unit and the Mission Planner software.
 It is well documented and several APIs are provided.
-Nevertheless a terrain following autonomous flight planning tool is not available. '''uavRst''' supports the ```MAVLINK``` common message format that can be uploaded directly on the Pixhawk controller using Ground Control Station software or the ```upload2Solo``` function.
+Nevertheless a terrain following autonomous flight planning tool is not available. '''uavRst''' supports the ```MAVLINK``` common message format that can be uploaded directly on the Pixhawk controller using Ground Control Station software or for the outdated 3DR Solo use the ```upload2Solo``` function.

 ## Installation